kediralemana/mothemeplugin/README.md

 ## Installation

-1. Copy the `customtheme` folder to your Moodle installation's `theme` directory:
+1. Install the theme into your Moodle `theme` directory so the final path is:
    ```
    moodle/theme/customtheme/
    ```
+   The `customtheme` folder must contain `config.php`, `version.php`, and the other plugin files.

 2. Log in to your Moodle site as an administrator